r2devops/hub/jobs/npm_install/README.md

 1. Ensure that your project have [`package-lock.json`](https://docs.npmjs.com/cli/v6/configuring-npm/package-lock-json){:target="_blank"}
    file which contains the requirements
 2. Copy the job URL located in the `Install` part of the right panel and add it inside the `include` list of your `.gitlab-ci.yml` file (see the [quick setup](/use-the-hub/#quick-setup)).
 You can specify [a fixed version](#changelog) instead of `latest`.
 3. If you need to customize the job (stage, variables, ...) 👉 check the [jobs customization](/use-the-hub/#jobs-customization)
 4. Well done, your job is ready to be used ! 😀

-## Job details

 !!! info
     On Gitlab, this job will be run in the default first stage of your